 Their residences in Iquitos were beautiful mansions, with balconies and wrought-iron railings from Hamburg, Carrara marble, and tiles brought from Seville or Portugal.

-The Casa Morey or the old Hotel Palace are magnificent works of architecture from the beginning of the 20th century, which one never tires of admiring for their beauty and because they seem unreal in the midst of so much citizen poverty.
+The Casa Morey and the old Hotel Palace are magnificent works of architecture from the beginning of the 20th century, and one never tires of admiring their beauty because they seem unreal in the midst of so much poverty.

 A rusty Eiffel Tower in the Peruvian Amazon.

-Everyone speaks, however, of a Casa de Fierro, a structure of iron sheets raised in front of the Plaza de Armas, in the Jirón Próspero, which they say was designed by Gustavo Eifell and that a rubber baron acquired in 1889 to satisfy a personal whim. , bringing it from France, and now it is a building that is simply there, cornered by a nostalgia that rusts it.
+Everyone speaks, however, of Casa de Fierro, a structure of iron sheets raised in front of the Plaza de Armas, in the Jirón Próspero, which they say was designed by Gustavo Eifell and later acquired by a rubber baron in 1889 to satisfy a personal whim.
+Brought from France, it is now a building that is simply there, cornered by a rusting nostalgia.

 The island city of the Amazon.

-One feels part of the amazing landscape of a city submerged in the thunderous traffic of thousands of motorcycles; motorcycles conditioned to carry passengers, which suddenly appear in the streets as if they were giant insects that threaten to devour you.
+I feel part of the amazing landscape of a city submerged in the thunderous traffic of thousands of motor vehicles, including motorcycles modified to carry passengers, which suddenly appear in the streets as if they were giant insects threatening to devour you.

-Or one walks its lonely streets, in the hours close to noon, under suffocating heat, wondering “what the hell is one doing here?”, in the midst of so much loneliness and in a heavy atmosphere that invites you to quickly return to the hotel to continue surviving.
+As one walks its lonely streets in the hours close to noon, under suffocating heat, he may wonder “What the hell am I doing here?”, in the midst of so much loneliness and in a heavy atmosphere that invites him to return quickly to the hotel to continue surviving.

-Iquitos is a city surrounded by water on all sides, and although one hardly believes it, it is an urban island confined between two rivers, the Nanay and the Itaya.
+Iquitos is a city surrounded by water on all sides and, although hard to believe, it is an urban island confined between two rivers, the Nanay and the Itaya.

 CETA: Amazon Library.

-One feels transported to the time of the 18th century Jesuits who catechized the indigenous communities, immersed in a solitary and quiet room of the beautiful Amazon Library, of CETA, next to the Tarapacá boardwalk.
-A deep and mystical silence reigns there, in which one feels even the noise of the pages of the book that one leafs through.
+While immersed in a solitary and quiet room of the beautiful Amazon Library of CETA, next to the Tarapacá boardwalk, I feel transported to the time of the 18th century Jesuits who catechized the indigenous communities.
+A deep and mystical silence reigns, felt even from the noise of the pages of the book that I leaf through.

 Magic and fantasy in the Mercado de Belén.

-Going to the Bethlehem Market is something else.
-An unforgettable and invigorating experience, in which one feels stuck in a narrow, noisy and dangerous labyrinth where people are crowded selling contraband clothes, ointments of anaconda , jars of lizard fat, coca tobaccos, beverages made from vegetable products and animals that, macerated in liquor, offer themselves as powerful and infallible aphrodisiacs , steaming soups, amulets to overcome bad luck or to seduce impossible women , roasted bananas, meat from wild animals, hot peppers, fresh and smoked fish, yucca of all sizes, drupes of palm trees , juices fruits that you have never seen, tiny turtle eggs, handicrafts, Chinese trinkets, arrows and blowpipes, furtive glances and intemperate laughter.
+Going to the Bethlehem Market is something else!
+An unforgettable and invigorating experience, in which I feel stuck in a narrow, noisy and dangerous labyrinth, where crowds of people are selling contraband clothes, ointments of anaconda, jars of lizard fat, coca tobaccos, beverages made from vegetable products, and animals that, macerated in liquor, offer themselves as powerful and infallible aphrodisiacs, steaming soups, amulets to overcome bad luck or to seduce impossible women, roasted bananas, meat from wild animals, hot peppers, fresh and smoked fish, yucca of all sizes, drupes of palm trees , juices from fruits you have never before seen, tiny turtle eggs, handicrafts, Chinese trinkets, arrows and blowpipes, furtive glances and intemperate laughter.

-If you asked me about what the atmosphere of Iquitos is really like, the air you breathe wherever you go, what you feel when you visit it, I would answer, without any hesitation, that it is an air of sensuality that overwhelms us. as if it were a perfume upsetting everything.
+If you asked me about what the atmosphere of Iquitos is really like, the air you breathe wherever you go, what you feel when you visit, I would answer, without hesitation, that it is an air of sensuality that overwhelms us, as if it were a perfume upsetting everything.

-If you don’t believe me, and think I’m exaggerating, visit Iquitos on Saint John’s day, which is the patron saint of the Amazon, and participate in the collective bathing in the river on the night of June 23 to purify the body and get infected with joy the spirit.
+If you don’t believe me and think I’m exaggerating, visit Iquitos on Saint John’s day, which is the patron saint of the Amazon, and participate in the collective bathing in the river on the night of June 23, to purify the body and infect your spirit with joy.